raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 We can write ourself a simple method decorator that *guards* a method, and fails if the guard function fails on the arguments provided.
 It's self-currying to facilitate writing utility guards:

 {% highlight javascript %}
+// "nameAndLength" and "imitate" are not strictly necessary to understand what we're
+// doing, but they do help us write functions that preserve the name and arity
+// of functions we work with.
+This is very helpful if we combine these techniques
+// with other utilities that performa partial application and/or currying.

 function nameAndLength(name, length, body) {
   var abcs = [ 'q', 'w', 'e', 'r', 't', 'y', 'u', 'i', 'o', 'p',
                'a', 's', 'd', 'f', 'g', 'h', 'j', 'k', 'l',